1 Introduction

 Elucidate the Mysteries of Neutrinos

 Neutrino interactions are rare, and their behavior is unique.
 With technology available today we can detect neutrinos from various sources and produce them in large numbers by accelerating intense proton beams on a target.
-We can aim the produced neutrinos at detectors from a few miles (short-baseline) to more than a thousand miles (long-baseline) away to observe how their nature oscillates as they travel.
+We can aim the produced neutrinos at detectors from a few kilometers (short-baseline) to more than a thousand kilometers (long-baseline) away to observe how their nature oscillates as they travel.

 We stand on the verge of precision neutrino physics.
 Recent results from the NOvA and T2K neutrino experiments have confirmed the benchmarks future neutrino experiments must meet.
 Following the recommendations of the previous P5, the DUNE experiment is under construction, with LBNF leveraging the Fermi National Accelerator Laboratory (Fermilab) proton complex to deliver an intense neutrino beam to the nearly complete Sanford Underground Research Facility (SURF) in South Dakota.
 DUNE will use massive, cryogenic liquid-argon (LAr) time-projection chambers (LArTPCs) and the intense beam to comprehensively determine the structure of neutrino mixings and the pattern of their masses.
 The realization and operation of the ProtoDUNE detector prototypes at the CERN Neutrino Platform successfully demonstrated the LArTPC technology for DUNE.
 This program is poised to acquire large neutrino interaction datasets to challenge the validity of the neutrino oscillation framework.